HGlennon/FoodMate/README.md

 ## Installation

-If you wish to run FoodMate locally on your device, you can run:
+If you wish to run FoodMate locally on your device for whatever reason, you can run:

 ### `npm install --legacy-peer-deps`